In this article, we will be exploring Nail Hardeners and Nail Strengtheners to help you decide which one you should use.

 But most products today tend to contain a bit of both ingredients.
 This is because you tend to get the best results when a hardener and a strengthener are used in conjunction with each other.

-So most products will have a hardening agent and nourishing agents.
+So most products will have hardening agents and nourishing agents.

 Example of a Nail Hardener and a Nail Strengthener

 A great nail strengthener that focuses entirely on nourishing your nails is Sally Hansen Miracle Nails Nailgrowth.
 It is super rich in vitamins and other nutrients such as Keratin to strengthen your nails.

 It is easy to apply to your nails like regular nail polish and let it dry for two minutes.
 Miracle Nail Growth can also be applied over your nail polish.